scharlton2/pyONHM/README.md

 # Docker Manager for the Operational National Hydrologic Model

 This python package provides and Command Line Interface for managing a set of Docker images used to run the U.S. Geological Survey Operaional National Hydraulic Model.
 A CONUS wide watershed model driven by gridmet climate forcings on a daily basis.
-In addition sub-seasonal to seasonal forecasts can also be run using the downscaled cfsv2 product of 48 28-day ensembles delivered daily, and seaonal forecasts using downscaled NMME product of 6-month forecasts delivered once per month.
+In addition sub-seasonal to seasonal forecasts can also be run using the downscaled cfsv2 product of 48, 28-day ensembles, delivered daily, and seaonal forecasts using downscaled NMME product of 6-month forecasts, delivered once per month.

+<span style="color: red; font-weight: bold;">Attention:</span> This project is in the early stages of development.

 ## Getting started

 To create a conda env:

 ```shell
 mamba env create -f environment.yml
 mamba activate pyonhm
 poetry install
 ```

+## Command Line Interface

 ```shell
 Usage: pyonhm COMMAND